Colorado Real Estate Contract & Agreement

 by Pete Doty – Denver Realtor

 See the video (Offer and Acceptance)

-In negotiating the purchase of your new home, the initial step will be to make an offer to purchase.
+In negotiating the purchase of any real estate in Denver, the initial step will be to make an offer to purchase.
 This offer should be in writing and accompanied by an earnest money check to show good faith.